 We all know that water is essential to sustain life.
 Children and adults can’t live without it; neither can any other living beings.
 However, when it comes to babies under the age of six months, the rules related to water are different.

-In this article, we’ll tell you why water is may be not so good (and unnecessary) for your baby under six months of age and when you can start introducing water, including how much.
+In this article, we’ll tell you why water is not so good (and unnecessary) for your baby under six months of age and when you can start introducing water, including how much.

 Whether your baby is exclusively breastfed or formula-fed, until he is six months old and ready for solids, he does not need extra water.